MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 The Reporting Services instance acts as a proxy for access to data in the Data Warehouse database.
 It generates and displays reports based on templates stored inside the management packs.

-The Operations Manager Reporting role cannot be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only (SharePoint integrated mode isn't supported).
+The Operations Manager Reporting role can't be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only (SharePoint integrated mode isn't supported).

 Behind the scenes of Reporting Services, there's a SQL Server Database instance that hosts the ReportServer and ReportServerTempDB databases.
 General recommendations regarding the performance tuning of this instance apply.